harvardinformatics/intro-r/R-workshop-Part2.md

 ## # ℹ 2 more variables: sex <fct>, year <int>
 ```

 `desc()` here is a helper function that turns year into a descending sort instead of ascending.
-Tidyverse has a lot of these, although not many are applicable to `arrange()` we'll introduce more as we work through today.
+Tidyverse has a lot of these, although not many are applicable to `arrange()`.
+We'll introduce more as we work through today.

 Note that so far we haven't stored the sorted data.
 Let's try that now.

-> \*\*Sorting exercise\*.
+> **Sorting exercise**.
 Sort your `penguins` tibble by species, then by year, then by body mass, and store the output in a new tibble called `sorted_penguins`.

 ``` r